The Brad Hendricks Law Firm

 You may have part or all of your medical bills covered with the help of an attorney, and in severe cases they may be able to seek compensation for the unseen injuries that fall under the premise of “pain and suffering.”

-Contact Personal Injury Attorneys in Arkansas
+Contact a Personal Injury Attorney in Arkansas

 If you’ve been in a car accident and sustained injuries—whether physical or emotional—and need an attorney, find one with a wealth of knowledge about car accident injury claims.
 Contact The Brad Hendricks Law Firm today to discuss your case.
-We have offices in Little Rock, Conway, Fayetteville, and Texarkana to help clients statewide.
+We have offices in Little Rock, Conway, Fayetteville, Fort Smith, Jonesboro, and Texarkana to help clients statewide.